GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-cisco-asr/index.md

 #### Configure static or dynamic routing protocol to route traffic into the IPsec tunnel

-Statically route traffic toward the network in the GCP to the Tunnel interface.

-    ip route 172.16.100.0 255.255.255.0 Tunnel 1

-or

 BGP is used within the tunnel to exchange prefixes between the GCP and the ASR 1000 router.
 The GCP will announce the prefix corresponding to your Cloud.